guswnd914/Bikeshare-data-Filter/README.md

 ### Project Title

-Filter Analysis of Bikeshare Data
+Bikeshare Data Filter

 ### Description

-This project aims to filter the Bikeshare Data through asking three questions : Which city?
-Which month? and Which day?
+This project aims to filter the Bikeshare Data through asking three questions :
+Q: Which city?

+Q: Which month?

+Q: Which day?

 These questions are asked by input and user just has to answer the questions.
 When the the answer is not appropriate, it is programmed to requestion.
 Enjoy!